1949 Lausanne Conference: Basic positions

-US position
+U.S. position

-In a memo of 27 May 1949 to US president Harry S. Truman, the Department of State reported Israel's territorial demands and its refusal to compromise on the refugee problem.
+In a memo of 27 May 1949 to U.S. president Harry S. Truman, the Department of State reported Israel's territorial demands and its refusal to compromise on the refugee problem.
 The territorial demands included a piece of southeastern Lebanon, the Gaza Strip, and parts of Transjordan as well as those portions of "Arab Palestine" defined by the UN that Israel had occupied.
 The memo noted the Israeli intentions to bring about a change in the US positions through their own means, and the Israeli threat to obtain additional territory by force.
 According to the memo, the Lausanne Conference was likely to break up when the Arabs learned of the refusal of Israel to make any concessions on territory or refugees.
 The memo recommended to take measures and reconsider the US relations with Israel, if she would not respond favorably.

 The President sent on 28 May 1949 a note to Israeli Prime Minister David Ben-Gurion, expressing that he was "seriously disturbed" with the "excessive Israeli claims to further territory within Palestine" and its "rejection of the basic principles of the Resolution set forth by the GA on 11 December 1948".
-The US position was that Israel should offer territorial compensation for any territory it had acquired outside the boundaries set forth in the UN resolution of 29 November 1947.
-The US warned that the Israeli attitude thus far at Lausanne "must inevitably lead to a rupture in those conversations" ... "and that a rupture arising out of the rigid attitude of the Government of Israel would place a heavy responsibility upon that Government and people".
-The US warned for a revision of its relation with Israel.
+The U.S. position was that Israel should offer territorial compensation for any territory it had acquired outside the boundaries set forth in the UN resolution of 29 November 1947.
+The United States warned that the Israeli attitude thus far at Lausanne "must inevitably lead to a rupture in those conversations" ... "and that a rupture arising out of the rigid attitude of the Government of Israel would place a heavy responsibility upon that Government and people".
+The United States warned for a revision of its relation with Israel.

-When the US ambassador the next day handed over the telegram to Ben-Gurion, the latter reacted by saying that the US and UN had been unable to enforce 29 November resolution and to prevent the Arab aggression.
+When the U.S. ambassador the next day handed over the telegram to Ben-Gurion, the latter reacted by saying that the United States and UN had been unable to enforce 29 November resolution and to prevent the Arab aggression.
 He stated that Israel was not established on the basis of the resolution but on that of a successful war of defence.
 Because the Arab states refused to make peace, he regarded refugees as potential enemies of Israel.